-When patients present with symptoms of otitis media such as pain in the ear, it is important to make an accurate diagnosis using appropriate techniques, as the pain may be indicative of another condition.
+When patients present with pain in the ear, which is one of the symptoms of otitis media, it is important to make an accurate diagnosis using appropriate techniques, as the pain may be indicative of another condition.

-Merely the clinical history not enough to determine the involvement of otitis media and visualization is the tympanic membrane is needed to make a diagnosis.
-This is usually conducted with a pneumatic otoscope attached to a rubber bulb, which helps to view the tympanic membrane and assess its mobility.
+Clinical history alone is not sufficient to determine the involvement of otitis media.
+Therefore, visualization of the tympanic membrane is needed to make a diagnosis.
+This technique is usually conducted with a pneumatic otoscope attached to a rubber bulb, which helps to view the tympanic membrane and assess its mobility.

-The signs that indicative or otitis media upon visual inspection of the membrane include:
+The signs that are indicative of otitis media upon visual inspection of the membrane include:

 - Bulging and fullness